philipperemy/keras-seq2seq-example/README.md

 We expect the accuracy to be very very high because finding the zip code based on the address is a deterministic function.

-Let's also mention that Google contains a big database and looking up is possible.
+Let's also mention that Google contains a big database and lookups are possible.
 It should give a nearly perfect accuracy.

 *The question is: Why do we bother building this model?*